Changes in the Landscape of Legal Interpretation Services

 While the interpreting method will remain the same, there are several things to take into consideration leading up to and during the actual deposition interpretation.

-- Ensure that all parties have the correct conference line phone numbers if the interpretation is taking place on a conference call.
-If the deposition interpretation will take place over a video platform, providing the correct meeting link and log in information is also especially important.
-This information should be provided to JR Language at least one day prior to the interpretation start.
+Ensure that all parties have the correct conference line phone numbers if the interpretation is taking place on a conference call.
+If the deposition interpretation will take place over a video platform, providing the correct meeting link and any necessary log-in information is also especially important.
+This information should be provided to JR Language at least one day prior to the interpretation starts.
 In addition, making conference lines and video meeting rooms open prior to the deposition start will allow all parties to log in a few minutes beforehand to ensure that everyone is logged in and ready to go.

 Benefits of Remote Interpretation for Depositions